atreyasha/spp-explainability/docs/develop.md

             7.  think again about removing binarizer if it limits freedom of model too much

-        5.  **extra:** repeat grid-search with multiple random seeds -\> do this after all changes
+        6.  **extra:** repeat grid-search with multiple random seeds -\> do this after all changes

-        6.  **extra:** use parallelized computations to fill up all GPU memory -\> would require reading-up on how to do this safely for a single GPU
+        7.  **extra:** use parallelized computations to fill up all GPU memory -\> would require reading-up on how to do this safely for a single GPU

-    3. Explainability execution speed

-        1.  if applicable, merge efficiencies from `visualize_efficiently` such as using `heapq`
+    3. Local explainability as a failsafe

+        1.  rename `explain_spp` to something related to globalk explainability and mimic model construction, since another script will be needed to conduct local explanations

+        2.  consider adding softmax to model forward if this is of any use

+        3.  in cases where global explainability cannot be deciphered, we can provide a failsafe of local explainability

+        4.  this can be done a per-sample basis with pattern and score specification -\> more likely to be useful on the test set

+    4. Extension to new data sets

+        1.  consider extending workflow to ATIS and/or SNIPS

+        2.  re-use preprocessing functions by sending them to utils and perhaps make them more general where possible

+        3.  both have some papers which could be cited to add some relevance

 ### Long-term

 1. Performance and explainability

-    1.  add check to ensure start, end and pad tokens don\'t occur adversarially inside sequence -\> need to have the vocabulary object catch such an error
+    1.  add check to ensure start, end and pad tokens don\'t occur adversarially inside sequence -\> `nltk.word_tokenize` already breaks these up

     2.  add predict function for both mimic and oracle model which does not need extra data to be loaded -\> can also accept stdin as